Single-Use Item Regulations

-"Reusable Bag" is defined as a bag with handles that is for the purpose of transporting items purchased by the customer from a Business and is designed and manufatured to be capable of at least 100 uses.
+"Reusable Bag" is defined as a bag with handles that is for the purpose of transporting items purchased by the customer from a Business and is designed and manufactured to be capable of at least 100 uses.

 We encourage Businesses to consider the environmental impacts of any reusable bags they are supplying to customers.
-Overconsumption of paper and reusable bags is not the answer, and we encourage businesses to promote "BYOBag" culture wherever possible.
+Over-consumption of paper and reusable bags is not the answer, and we encourage businesses to promote "BYOBag" culture wherever possible.

 Can businesses provide paper or reusable bags for free?

-No - In order to discourage the proliferation of paper and reusable bags, businesses would need to first ask whether the customer needs a bag, and charge a minimum of $0.25 per paper bag, and $2.00 per reusable bag.
+No - In order to discourage the proliferation of paper and reusable bags, businesses need to first ask whether the customer needs a bag, and charge a minimum of $0.25 per paper bag, and $2.00 per reusable bag.

-When will the Bylaw come into effect?
+When did the Bylaw come into effect?